 Lucy Nunn joined the University of Houston Women's Golf program as assistant coach in July 2014.
 In that role, she assists Head Coach Gerrod Chadwell in all aspects of the program, including scheduling, recruiting, team travel and player development.

-In her first season at Houston, Nunn helped lead the Cougars to its first NCAA Regional appearance in only the program's second year of existence.
+In her first season at Houston in 2014-15, Nunn helped lead the Cougars to its first NCAA Regional appearance in only the program's second year of existence.
 Under her guidance, Houston also captured its first team title at the UNF Collegiate with Megan Thothong becoming just the second player in program history to win an individual championship.

 In addition to her work duties, Nunn has continued her amateur playing career and remains one of the nation's top players.
 In June 2015, she finished eighth at the WTGA Stroke Play Championship at Eagle's Bluff Country Club, thanks to a Second-Round 70, and tied for 14th at the Texas Women's Open at Rolling Hills Country Club in July 2015.

 Four Wildcats collected six top-10 individual finishes during the season with Kentucky earning a bid to the NCAA Regionals for the fourth consecutive season.